 Filter cloth is used for separation of solids and clear liquid filtration as in the cleaning of fuels or hydraulic liquids, or in water treatment.

-The finest particle size retention possible in wire cloth is achieved by utilizing Twill Dutch Weaves.
+Twill Dutch Weaves The finest particle size retention possible in wire cloth is achieved by utilizing Twill Dutch Weaves.
 The term "Twill" indicates the warp and shute (weft) wires pass alternately over two and under two wires.
 The term "Dutch" refers to the use of a heavier warp wire diameter in conjunction with a lighter shute wire diameter.

 Stainless Steel Filter Cloth, Twill Dutch Weave In a Twill Dutch Double Weave the shute wires are driven up so tightly that there is always a shute wire above and below the warp wires, creating a weave with the warp wires completely covered.
 The flow-pass geometry is extremely tortuous, insuring excellent particle size retention.

-Twill Dutch Weave Specification Table
+Twill Dutch Weave Specifications

-Plain Dutch Weave Specification Table
+Plain Dutch Weave Specifications

 ABSOLUTE MICRON RETENTION